mixonic/rfcs/text/0000-glimmer-component.md

 ## Template-based control over a component's root element

-A glimmer-component's own root element apperas within its template.
+A glimmer-component's own root element appears within its template.
 This greatly simplifies the learning experience for all HTML-competent learners who are starting with Ember.
 It reduces the overall API surface (no more `tagname`, `attributeBindings`, `classNameBindings`, etc).

 ## HTML-like syntax